 - Look beyond what to eat and what not to eat, and make a meal plan that balances your blood sugar levels by emphasizing protein and healthy fats—unbalanced blood sugar triggers a stress response in your body leading to Leaky Gut which will make your diet far less effective.

-- Complement the Hamptons Cleanse with supplements* that support the healing of Leaky Gut: digestive enzymes, nutrients, herbs, and probiotics.
+- Complement the Stress Remedy Program with supplements* that support the healing of Leaky Gut: digestive enzymes, nutrients, herbs, and probiotics.
 We can determine your need for supplements to heal Leaky Gut when we receive your food panel results.
-To get a sense of the products I recommend, you may want to review the products that are included in the Hamptons Cleanse and/or the Leaky Gut product package.
+To get a sense of the products I recommend, you may want to review the products that are included in the Stress Remedy Programs (7-day or 21-day) and/or the Leaky Gut product package.

 Having a diet to follow can make the difference between wanting to improve your health and actually turning your health around.
 AIP offers a wonderful support system for doing that, and you’ll find more and more health practitioners referring to it.

 While it has many merits, the AIP is not personalized enough for me.
 I prefer to use it as a starting point that we can adjust according your specific and individual needs.
-If you’d like to tailor the AIP so it is more about you, then you could use the Hamptons Cleanse along with my Leaky Gut Consultation Package to do that.
+If you’d like to tailor the AIP so it is more about you, then I have two options for you:

-You can learn more about the Hamptons Cleanse, and how it can help guide you towards dietary changes that heal your Leaky Gut, balance your blood sugar and hormones, and decrease inflammation by clicking here.
+- My 7-day or 21-day Stress Remedy Programs.
+These programs help guide you towards dietary changes that heal your Leaky Gut, balance your blood sugar and hormones, and decrease inflammation.

 Healing Leaky Gut can be a short or long process depending on the severity and current exposure to things that damage the gut lining.
 Next time, I will be continuing the discussion of how best to do this.
 To make sure you catch it, please subscribe to my weekly newsletter here.